webiny/docs.webiny.com/docs/guides/creating-iframe-element-plugin.md

 ![Editor Iframe Element](/img/webiny-apps/page-builder/development/development/plugin-reference/editor/iframe/editor-iframe-plugin.png)

 Finally, it’s up to the `render` function to define how the page element will be rendered once the user drops it on the page.
 Notice the props that were passed to the render function.
-This object contains all of the relevant page element's data and settings.
+This object contains all the relevant page element's data and settings.

 ### Settings Dialog